Duct tape is one of those marvelous all-purpose tools that all preppers love.

 Contrary to popular belief, duct tape does not contain any thin metal or foil core; this urban legend started because aluminum powder is typically mixed into the low-density polyethylene that coats the fabric scrim, yielding both duct tape’s impressive weather resistance and its infamous, default gray color.

-The adhesive component of duct tape is invariably a pressure sensitive adhesive, abbreviated PSA.
+The type of adhesive in duct tape is invariably a pressure sensitive adhesive, abbreviated PSA.

 The science behind duct tape’s adhesive is actually quite fascinating and worthy of an article all on its own, but that is for another time!